-The first step in the review and management process is submission and routing of your Interest and Outside Activity Reporting Form (IOARF).
-The form can be filed at any time online through NUgrant under the Interest and Activity Management (IAM) module.
-After you submit the form, the IOARF will be routed to your department chair/director and dean for review and acknowledgement.
+The first step in the review and management process is submission and routing of your COI/COC Disclosure.
+The form can be filed at any time online through NuRamp.
+After you submit the form it will be routed to your department chair/director and dean for review and acknowledgement.
 It will then go to the Conflict of Interest Coordinator for review of financial interests and to your appropriate vice chancellor-level reviewer for review of outside activities.
 Often, disclosure of financial interests is sufficient.
 In situations where potential conflicts of interest must be managed beyond disclosure, Research Compliance Services will work with you to present your conflict to the Conflict of Interest in Research Committee (CIRC) to develop a custom management plan.
 The review and approval of outside activities that require management beyond disclosure are completed by the Vice-Chancellor level reviewer.

 Financial disclosures should be made by sponsored researchers at least annually.
 New relevant financial interests or remuneration should be disclosed throughout the year and within 30 days of being acquired.

 Review of financial disclosures is completed by the department chair, dean-level reviewer, vice-chancellor-level reviewer and Research Compliance Services.
 These individuals review outside activities and any financial disclosures to determine if there is a real, potential, or perceived COI.
 If so, RCS works with the researcher and the Conflict of Interest in Research Committee (CIRC) to prepare an appropriate management plan.